 Even if they’re strangers, don’t be afraid to approach them.
 Ask about their interests and how they discovered them.
 Oftentimes, you learn the most from people you barely know. —Manas J Saloi

-15. Hang out with people who are smarter than you
+15. Hang out with people who are more intelligent than you

 Spend as much time as you can with smart people.
 Every day, you should strive to have a coffee date or walk with someone who inspires you.